 In the north Malayan city of Penang at a colourful and solemn ceremony foundation stones were laid of the 82-foot reclining image of Lord Buddha.

-In the north Malayan city of Penang at a colourful and solemn ceremony foundation stones were laid of the 82-foot reclining image of Lord Buddha.
+Background: In the north Malayan city of Penang at a colourful and solemn ceremony foundation stones were laid of the 82-foot reclining image of Lord Buddha.
 The cost of building this enormous image is estimated at GBP.7,000 stg. and when completed it will be the largest of its kind in Malaya.

 The ceremony was held at Penang's "Wat Chaiya Mangalaram Buddhist Temple."